 Why Genetic Lifehacks Is Different

-Every article on Genetic Lifehacks is based on peer-reviewed research, with clear links to the source studies.
+Every article on Genetic Lifehacks is based on peer-reviewed research, with in-line links to the source studies.
 I dig into the published literature, synthesize the findings, and try to translate them into practical insights you can actually use.
 This is important to me — sharing real science that is based on research, in a way that everyone can understand.

 My Philosophy